 So, we’re gearing up to make yet another move.
 I think this makes 4 moves in 6 years and our 8th purchased/remodeled home!
 We’ve been cleaning closets and selling a few pieces of furniture that we’ve acquired since moving east in an attempt to whittle our worldly goods down to the bare minimum.
 Family heirlooms and treasured keepsakes will live in our son and daughter-in-law’s attic.
 The rest – along with our car – will go into storage.
 Come mid May we’ll hand our house keys to our neighbors/friends and say good-bye to our experiment in country living retirement.

 Bound for Portugal

-Next up, we’ll be house sitting in nearby Virginia for a few weeks while we take care of appointments, doctor visits, etc., and while we map out a few more details in the grand scheme of things.
+Next up, we’ll be house sitting in nearby Virginia for a few weeks.
+While there we’ll take care of appointments, doctor visits, etc., and map out a few more details in the grand scheme of things.

 If all the pieces fall in to place, the way we hope they will, by mid June we’ll be on a plane bound for Lisbon, Portugal.
 Why Portugal?
-Well, that’s a story for another day, but suffice it to say we fell in love with Portugal in 2015 and it’s calling us back.
-And, it’s the starting point.
+Well, that’s a story for another day.
+Suffice it to say we fell in love with Portugal in 2015 and it’s calling us back.
+It’s the starting point.
 The starting point of redefining our retirement, again.